reinout/media-manager/README.rst

 - Add cleanup suggestion function that prints a list of videos that can be locally removed.

-- Add git annex commands.

 - Add page generation on the server.

 - Add conversion on the server.

 - Add "private? [y/N]" question.

+- Add push to s3 on server.